whg4/notes/README.md

-# git-notes
+# notes
-This branch contains a series of notes for git
+a series of notes for review